gytenis98/382_Lab6/README.md

 ##Testing and debugging
 At first MSP430 did not stay on after I disconnected the usb cable.
 It was a problem with my supply source but when I figured that the power wires was broken everything started to work.
+Dr. York helped me with oscilloscope set up so I could find where is the problem easier than checking everything.
 For software part I mainly used code from lesson 32 powerpoint.
 The main thing I took from that lesson was that we need to use two different clocks.
 For the robot moving part I had to adjust both clocks separately.
 It was frustrating at first but when I figured it out it was not that hard as it looked before.
 It took me a while to figure it out what exact times I need to use but it was mainly experiment and test game.
 It was more annoying than actually hard.

 When I figured out my times for the robot everything else was pretty much "edit software and look if it works".

+###Documentation
+Dr. Coulston helped me with my hardware set up.
+Dr. York helped me with oscilloscope set up and explained how we can use it to find out if it is hardware or software problem.